AI Text Generators: Resource Page

 Generative-AI Detection Tools and Other Ethical Issues

-“Detection” Tools
+Detection Tools

 Stearns Center recommends skepticism about tools or programs that indicate a reliable way of detecting whether text, artwork, or code is fully or partially generated by an AI tool.

-• Problems with detection technology: Note that there are some technologies existing and more on the way that will claim to be able to “detect” writing from an AI text generator, but using them remains problematic in many ways:
+• While there are some existing technologies, and more on the way, that claim to be able to “detect” writing from GenAI using them remains problematic in many ways.

-• Problems with detection as a core teaching approach: Chasing after “cheating” students, particularly as technologies continue to develop additional capabilities, is a losing game.
-Stearns Center continues to recommend that faculty invest their time now in alterations to their courses, messaging, assignments, and support structures to encourage and enable students to engage in meaningful assessments of their learning.
+• Chasing after “cheating” students, particularly as technologies continue to develop additional capabilities, is a losing game.
+Stearns Center continues to recommend that faculty invest their time in updating their courses, messaging, assignments, and support structures to encourage and enable students to engage in meaningful assessments of their learning.
+In addition, we recommend that faculty generally avoid actions that over-prioritize “catching/preventing cheating.”

-Concerns & Limitations Regarding Ethics and Access
+Ethics and Access

 Departments, academic units, or programs can help clarify how faculty should or may communicate about the challenges inherent in course-use of Generative-AI tools.
-For instance, instructors should consider both access and privacy issues:
+For instance, instructors should consider both access and privacy issues.

-• While there are some free Generative AI programs, some do require paid subscription for access.
+• While there are some free GenAI programs, some do require paid subscription for access.
 Assignments should be designed to ensure equal access for all students.

-• Use of some Generative AI programs requires accounts, and these programs may track or retain student input.
-Some students may not wish to create an account using their personal information, or to submit their original work to a Generative-AI program.
+• Use of some GenAI programs requires accounts, and these programs may track or retain student input.
+Some students may not wish to create an account using their personal information, or to submit their original work to a GenAI program.
 Faculty should provide alternatives for students who may not wish to create personal accounts.

-Currently there are some unknowns about who owns the right to the materials used with Generative AI tools — including original student work that is submitted to a Generative-AI program.
-If you do not wish to risk (or give up) the rights to your intellectual property, you should consult with your instructor.
+Who owns the right to materials used with GenAI tools — including original student work submitted to a GenAI program—is currently unclear.
+If you do not wish to risk (or give up) the rights to your intellectual property, you should consult your instructor.

 Model Activities